omar-nafea/FullStack/javaScript/8_Testing.md

 ##### how to install jest

 I'll install Jest using only NPM, since jest needs NodeJS to run and NPM as a way to install Node modules.
-First type `npm init` to add a package.json file Now I have my package.json file.
-In other words, I have a way to keep track of node modules that this project depends on.
+First type `npm init` to add a `package.json` file Now I have my `package.json` file.
+In other words, **I have a way to keep track of node modules that this project depends on**.
 Since I want to use the jest testing library, I'll need to install it locally, which means installing it for this project.
 ```bash
 npm install --save-dev jest
 ```
-It will add Jest as a devDependency inside package.json. the package.json file will be updated with the addition of the jest testing library. in package.json I need to assign jest to test
+It will add Jest as a devDependency inside `package.json`. the `package.json` file will be updated with the addition of the jest testing library. in `package.json` I need to assign jest to test
 ```json
 "script":{
     "test": "jest"